It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 The first incident occurred on April 8, 1970, when a fire began to spread through the air conditioning system of the Soviet nuclear submarine K-8 while diving in the Bay of Biscay.
 This treacherous stretch of water in the northeast Atlantic off the coast of Spain and France is infamous for its violent storms and shipwrecks.
 There were four nuclear torpedoes on board, and when the boat sank, she took radioactive cargo with her.

-However, these lost ships did not always stay where they sank.
+However, these lost ships did not always remain where they sank.
 1974 Soviet submarine K-129 mysteriously sank in the Pacific Ocean along with three nuclear missiles.
-The US soon found out about this and decided to covertly claim this nuclear “prize,” “which in itself was a pretty crazy story,” says Lewis.
+The US soon found out about this and decided to secretly obtain this nuclear “prize,” “which in itself was a pretty crazy story,” Lewis says.

 The eccentric American billionaire Howard Hughes, known for various activities, he was, in particular, a pilot and film director, pretended to be interested in deep sea mining.

-“And so these nuclear weapons obviously fell back to the seabed,” says Lewis.
-Some believe that the rockets remain there to this day, hidden in their rusty tomb, although others believe they were eventually found.
+“And so those nuclear weapons apparently fell back to the seabed,” Lewis says.
+Some believe the missiles remain there today, hidden in their rusty tomb, although others believe they were eventually found.

 There are occasional reports that some of the lost American nuclear bombs have been found.